Restoration of a Super Stocker:

 42 side drivers door with no writing.jpg (51144 bytes) 42 rear side profile with no writing.jpg (57876 bytes)

 Mirror, Mirror: A closer inspection found that the original drivers door had the side mirror holes filled in at one time.
+Also, you can see where the original rocker molding holes were filled in.

 42 with mirror holes filled in.jpg (50024 bytes)